Tim Williams (American football): Green Bay Packers

-On October 2, 2019, Williams was claimed off waivers by the Green Bay Packers.
+On October 2, 2019, Williams was claimed off waivers by the Packers.
 He was waived on November 5, 2019.
 Two days later, he was signed to the practice squad.
 He signed a reserve/future contract with the Packers on January 21, 2020.

 Williams was waived on September 5, 2020.

 Seattle Seahawks

 On September 30, 2020, Williams was signed to the Seattle Seahawks practice squad.
 He was released on October 13, 2020.

 Saskatchewan Roughriders

 On January 15, 2021, it was announced that Williams had signed with the Saskatchewan Roughriders.
-Willliams was released February 21, 2022 without seeing any game action.
+Williams tore his Achilles in July 2021.
+Williams was released February 21, 2022 without seeing any game action.

+BC Lions

+On April 7, 2022, Williams signed with the BC Lions.
+On November 22, 2022, he was transferred to the suspended list.

 NFL career statistics

 Personal life

 On September 29, 2016, Williams was arrested by Alabama's campus police for a misdemeanor charge of carrying a pistol without a permit.
 University of Alabama Police Department's report showed that his arrest took place at 1 am in William's vehicle.